YouTube

 THE BORDERS

 Well it was going to be tight to make it and the border created more problems.
-Getting out of Eswatini was easy enough by African standards but getting into Mozam was an absolute nightmare!
+Leaving Eswatini was easy, but entering Mozambique was a nightmare!

-The customs officer would wait in his room doing very little why we frantically pleaded to get him to sign our paperwork so we could travel on.
+The customs officer idly waited while we pleaded for him to sign our paperwork.
 Eventually I was invited in and I could not believe what he done.
 I was going through my bag to get my passport and had found a small local denomination.
 For the first time he perked up and immediately took it from my hands and said, “is this a gift, thank you.”

 Local vendor in Manzini, Eswatini.
 The £4 bus that cost me £700